 - Visiting Nurses, including Hospice Care

 - National Alliance of Research Associates Programs (NARAP), opportunities to help enroll patients in emergency department research, a combination of assisting with clinical research and interacting with patients.

 Another possibility for summers would be to work or volunteer as a counselor at a camp for children with special needs such as diabetes, cancer or muscular dystrophy.

 It's essential to learn about health care in the United States, however, if you also want to help in other countries, you may wish to participate in a medical mission trip, some of which are listed by the American Medical Student Association (AMSA).
 Some admissions committee members have expressed concerns about students on international trips practicing medicine without proper education, training and supervision.
 In response, the AAMC has posted Guidelines for Premedical and Medical Students Providing Patient Care During Clinical Experiences Abroad (pdf).
 And, because there's also a risk of well-intentioned programs doing more harm than good, KU's Center for Service Learning has posted some important Considerations for Serving Ethically.

-As far as working in a health care setting, Johnson County Community College and Trinity Career Institute offers training for some entry-level health professions, including certified nurse aide and home health aide, and some employers offer or reimburse for training.
+As far as working in a health care setting, Johnson County Community College and Trinity Career Institute offers training for some entry-level health professions, including certified nurse aide and home health aide, and some employers provide training.

 The University Career Center can help you put together a resume, and search for related work and internship opportunities.